History of the Islamic Republic of Iran: Corruption

-"It is the duty of the judiciary to start from higher echelons of power in this challenging but sacred drive.
+It is the duty of the judiciary to start from higher echelons of power in this challenging but sacred drive.
 It does not make a difference whether the suspect is a high-ranking official or kith and kin of the officialdom.
-The legislators assure the people that they will endorse this Jihad of the judiciary alongside the Leader and people."
+The legislators assure the people that they will endorse this Jihad of the judiciary alongside the Leader and people.

 Controversies over economic policy

 In June 2006, 50 Iranian economists wrote a letter to Ahmadinejad that criticized his price interventions to stabilize prices of goods, cement, government services, and his decree issued by the High Labor Council and the Ministry of Labor that proposed an increase of workers' salaries by 40 percent.
 Ahmadinejad publicly responded harshly to the letter and denounced the accusations.

 In July 2007, Ahmadinejad ordered the dissolution of the Management and Planning Organisation of Iran, a relatively independent planning body with a supervisory role in addition to its responsibility to allocate the national budget, and replaced it with a new budget planning body directly under his control, a move that may give him a freer hand to implement populist policies.

 In November 2008, a group of 60 Iranian economists condemned Ahmadinejad's economic policies, saying Iran faces deep economic problems, including stunted growth, double-digit inflation, and widespread unemployment, and must drastically change course.
 It also criticized Ahmadinejad's foreign policy calling it "tension-creating" and saying it has "scared off foreign investment and inflicted heavy damage" on the economy.
-Ahmadinejad replied that Iran has been "least affected by this international financial crisis."
+Ahmadinejad replied that Iran has been least affected by the 2008 financial crisis.